 - Death The Line of Duty Act Program death benefit is a one-time payment made to the beneficiary or beneficiaries of a covered individual.
-Amounts vary as follows: - o \$100,000 when a death occurs as a direct or proximate result of performing duty as of January 1, 2006, or after. - o \$25,000 when the cause of death is attributed to one of the applicable presumptions and occurred earlier than five years after the retirement date. - An additional \$20,000 benefit is payable when certain members of the National Guard and U.S. military reserves are killed in action in any armed conflict on or after October 7, 2001. - Health insurance The Line of Duty Act Program provides health insurance benefits. - o Prior to July 1, 2017, these benefits were managed through the various employer plans and maintained the benefits that existed prior to the employee's death or disability.
-These premiums were reimbursed to the employer by the LODA program. - o Beginning July 1, 2017, the health insurance benefits are managed through the Virginia Department of Human Resource Management (DHRM).
+Amounts vary as follows: \$100,000 when a death occurs as a direct or proximate result of performing duty as of January 1, 2006, or after. - \$25,000 when the cause of death is attributed to one of the applicable presumptions and occurred earlier than five years after the retirement date. - An additional \$20,000 benefit is payable when certain members of the National Guard and U.S. military reserves are killed in action in any armed conflict on or after October 7, 2001. - Health insurance The Line of Duty Act Program provides health insurance benefits.
+The health insurance benefits are managed through the

+Virginia Department of Human Resource Management (DHRM).
 The health benefits are modeld after the State Employee Health benefits Program plans and provide consistent, premium-free continued health plan coverage for LODAeligible disable individuals, survivors and family members.
-Individuals receiving the health insurance benefits must continue to meet eligibility requirements as defined by the Line of Duty Act.